 Grab their Attention with an Effective Opening Message

 When you design a landing page and eliminate sources of distraction, you ensure that visitors don't jump from one page to another without reaching their goal.

 However, this doesn't guarantee that the user will actually take action.

 Removing the menu prevents distractions, but how do you truly capture their attention?

 This is where the first element of the landing page structure comes into play.
 The headline, along with visual elements (images or videos), will be the first things the user sees.

 The initial impression is the key that opens the door to the reader's journey.
 Whether they continue or not, depends on how persuasive you've been.

 An effective message is essential if you want the visitor to stay and continue reading.

-Now that the first test has been passed and the visitor has decided to stay on your page, you must be able to lead them to take action.
+Now that the first hurdle has been cleared, and the visitor has decided to stay on your page, you must guide them toward taking action.

 How do you convince them?